AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 This guide requires a working understanding of XDM System.
 Refer to the [XDM overview](../../home.md) for an introduction to the role of XDM within the Experience Platform ecosystem, and the [basics of schema composition](../../schema/composition.md) to learn how classes contribute to XDM schemas.

-While not required for this guide, it is recommended that you also follow the tutorial on [composing a schema in the UI](../../tutorials/create-schema-ui.md) to familiarize yourself with the various capabilities of the [!DNL Schema Editor].
+While not required for this guide, it is recommended that you also follow the tutorial on [composing a schema in the UI](../../tutorials/create-schema-ui.md) to familiarize yourself with the various capabilities of the Schema Editor.

 ## Getting started